hakavlad/tird/README.md

 <img src="https://i.imgur.com/g84qgw8.jpeg" width="600" alt="DANGER MINES">

 - ⚠️ The author does not have a background in cryptography.
-- ⚠️ The code has 0% automated test coverage.
+- ⚠️ The code has no automated test coverage.
 - ⚠️ `tird` has not been independently security audited by humans.
 - ⚠️ `tird` is ineffective in a compromised environment; executing it in such cases may cause disastrous data leaks.
 - ⚠️ `tird` is unlikely to be effective when used with short and predictable keys.
+- ⚠️ `tird` does not erase its sensitive data from memory after use.
 - ⚠️ Sensitive data may leak into swap space.
-- ⚠️ `tird` does not erase its sensitive data from memory after use.
 - ⚠️ `tird` always releases unverified plaintext, violating [the Cryptographic Doom Principle](https://moxie.org/2011/12/13/the-cryptographic-doom-principle.html); decrypted output is untrusted until the MAC tag is verified.
 - ⚠️ Padding contents are never authenticated; authentication only applies to the ciphertext, salts, and certain sizes.
 - ⚠️ Padding sizes depend on secret values.